 - Sydney McGovern (@tinted_pink): “I am my problems BUT I am also my SOLUTION!”
 When life gets hard it can be easy for me to blame my husband, the weather, the car in front of me or even sometimes my son...
 But I always remind myself that only I have the power to create what I want in my life.
 If I didn’t eat well that day, or I didn’t get to the gym...
 It’s no one else’s fault but my own.
 If I’m feeling just downright awful I have full control over changing that if I want!
 It’s really that simple.

-Happy Mother’s Day to all of you amazing moms out there!
-Love on those babies as much as you can, but don’t forget to take care of you, too!
+We hope these tips help all those amazing moms out there!
+Love on those babies as much as you can, but don’t forget to take care of yourself too!

 (Want articles like this via email?
 Here's the sign up)